 You’ve got questions, we’ve got answers!
-Everything you ever wanted to know but didn’t know who to ask!
-See below for a few questions, and email us with the things you’ve been wondering and we’ll do our best to help you figure it out! send questions to: email@example.com
+Everything you ever wanted to know from what board to buy to which bikini will stay on.
+Can’t find an answer?
+Email us your questions and we’ll do our best to help you out!
+Send questions to firstname.lastname@example.org

 The leash is there to keep you tethered to your board so that if you happen to fall off, your board stays nearby.
 The longer the leash, the longer it takes you to reel in your board.
 Also consider that if you are a 5’6″ surfer, riding a 9′ board, with a 10′ leash, you fall off and your board is flopping around in the whitewash, that creates about a 25′ radius of potential disaster for a surfer paddling out.
 For that reason, the shorter the leash the better.